chrisisler/ErxiDesk/README.md

 # ErxiDesk

-This repository contains the ErxiDesk core application.
+A clean interface for things I do in the terminal.

 ## About

 ErxiDesk is a Windows desktop app built with Electron + React.

-### What does ErxiDesk do?

 ErxiDesk allows users to do the following all from a clean interface:
-[x] Start, monitor, and kill processes
+- [x] Start, monitor, and kill processes
-[ ] Traverse through directories
+- [ ] Traverse through directories
-[ ] Play music, videos, and view images
+- [ ] Play music, videos, and view images
-[ ] Set reminders
+- [ ] Set reminders
-[ ] TBD
+- [ ] TBD

 ## Build
 - ```npm install```